 The duration of group therapy is flexible.
 Each session usually lasts 1.5 hours and the frequency is usually bi-monthly or once a month.

 In our psychotherapy center we also carry out sessions with the patient’s family when we see that this resource could help us move forward.
-It is a more frequent modality if we work with adolescents.
+It is an essential modality if we work with adolescents.

 Sometimes complicated family relationships affect the individual and being able to work certain patterns together can be a dynamic and efficient way.